 - Pain points

-If you’re focused on more than one target market (e.g. accountants and IT firms… 2 very different markets with differing challenges, lingo, buying habits, etc.), consider creating separate buyer personas for each.
+If you’re focused on more than one target market (e.g., accountants and IT firms… 2 very different markets with differing challenges, terminology, buying habits, etc.), consider creating separate buyer personas.

 Use this research to develop your content marketing strategy.